Incest: Christianity

 The Book of Common Prayer of the Anglican Communion allows marriages up to and including first cousins.

 The Catholic Church regards incest as a sin against the Sacrament of Matrimony.
 For the Catholic Church, at the heart of the immorality of incest is the corruption and disordering of proper family relations.
 These disordered relationships take on a particularly grave and immoral character when it becomes child sexual abuse.

 As the Catechism of the Catholic Church says: 2388 Incest designates intimate relations between relatives or in-laws within a degree that prohibits marriage between them.
-St. Paul stigmatizes this especially grave offense: 'It is actually reported that there is immorality among you...for a man is living with his father's wife....In the name of the Lord Jesus...you are to deliver this man to Satan for the destruction of the flesh....'
+St. Paul stigmatizes this especially grave offense: 'It is actually reported that there is immorality among you...for a man is living with his father's wife...In the name of the Lord Jesus...you are to deliver this man to Satan for the destruction of the flesh....'
 Incest corrupts family relationships and marks a regression toward animality.

 2389 Connected to incest is any sexual abuse perpetrated by adults on children or adolescents entrusted to their care.
 The offense is compounded by the scandalous harm done to the physical and moral integrity of the young, who will remain scarred by it all their lives; and the violation of responsibility for their upbringing.

-Islamic
+Islam

+Islam strongly prohibits and outlaws inbreeding and incest, which is regarded as traits of the "Jahiliyyah" generations (Uneducated/Ignorant Generation).

-The Quran gives specific rules regarding incest, which prohibit a man from marrying or having sexual relationships with:
+The Quran gives specific rules condemning incest, which prohibit a human from marrying or having sexual relationships with: